BetonQuest/betonquest-code-snippets/README.md

 ## Release Notes
 <!-- TODO Add release notes -->

+### 2.1.0

+Notify has been marked as an optional option for all objectives.

 ### 2.0.0

 All snippets have been overhauled to work with BetonQuest 1.12.
 They also now feature proper completion